 From your first steps into the beautifully furnished reception area, you’ll feel like you’ve become part of sophisticated French upper society.
 The informative cellar tour is one of the best in the city.

-Be sure to include at least one Champagne house on your next visit to Reims.
-During your visit, you can sample the finest Champagne from world-famous estates to hidden gems unknown outside the region.
+Include at least one Champagne house on your next visit to Reims.
+During your stay, you can sample the finest Champagne from world-famous estates to hidden gems unknown outside the region.

 The best way to experience this is on one of the area’s many Champagne tours.
 There are several to choose from, but we recommend this highly-rated, 8-hour small-group tour of the major Champagne houses in Reims.